Guide to Gemstone Cutting Styles: Shapes, Facets & What to Know

 • Set your budget—more complex cuts typically cost more.

-• Consider lifestyle—facets add sparkle but can be more fragile.
+• Consider lifestyle—facets add sparkle but can be more fragile in high-wear settings.

 • Remember the 4 C’s: Cut, Color, Clarity, Carat.

-• Check durability via our Mohs Hardness Scale.
+• Check durability via the Mohs Hardness Scale.

 • Think about maintenance—some cuts can hide scratches better than others.